katjam/place-cal-elm-pages-template/theme/content/about/accessibility.md

 ---
 title: "Our Accessibility Process"
-subtitle: "As a trans and disabled led project, we have worked to put accessibility at the heart of everything we do."
+subtitle: "We have worked to put accessibility at the heart of everything we do."
 ---

 As an event listings site, we know how challenging it can sometimes be to find detailed accessibility information about venues.
 While some spaces offer in-depth information on their websites about quantity and steepness of stairs, lighting styles used in performances, accessibility of toilets, and anything else you could possibly need to know, so many more offer little to no information at all.